Tunnelbliick/notosu-doc/src/content/docs/PlayField/Column/column.md

 These methods are crucial for synchronizing the visual elements of each column with the rhythm and timing of the music, ensuring a cohesive and engaging gameplay experience.

 ---

-### Utility and Additional Methods

-**MoveOrigin and Similar Methods:**
-- `MoveOriginAbsolute(OsbEasing ease, double starttime, double endtime, Vector2 startPos, Vector2 endPos)`: Moves the origin of the column to a new position over time with easing.
-- `MoveOriginRelative(OsbEasing ease, double starttime, double endtime, Vector2 offset)`: Moves the origin of the column relative to its current position.

 These methods allow for precise control over the positioning of note origins within each column, adding to the dynamic visual appeal of the game.